lorin/booknotes/Joint-Cognitive-Systems-Patterns-In-CSE.md

 Examples:
 * Richard Cook's studies of infusion devices in health care.
 * Nadine Sarter's work on human-centered automation studying pilots on flight deck

+* increase observability of what the automation will do next
+* expand the directability of the automated systems as resources ro achieve operational goals
+* tacticle cues to solve the problem of mode awareness

+#### The psychologist's fallacy

+This fallacy occurs when well-intentioned ovservers think that their distant view of the workplace captures the acutal experience of those who perform work in context.

+The search for authenticity reveals a trade-off: the stronger the shaping of the conditions of observation, the greater the disruption of the thing observed and the greater the risk of Psychologist's Fallacy and its analogs.

+## 6. Functional syntheses, laws and design

+Functional syntheses → laws → meeting design challenges

+### Properties of functional syntheses